The CommUnity Lab

 Want to explore more?
 Here are five scientific publications related to today’s episode:

-Follow The CommUnity Lab on Spotify, Apple Podcasts, or Podcastle, subscribe on YouTube, and join the conversation on LinkedIn.
-Your feedback helps shape this podcast into a must-listen for all communication enthusiasts.
+Follow The CommUnity Lab on Spotify and Apple Podcasts, subscribe on YouTube, and join the conversation on LinkedIn.
+You can also send us an email to [email protected].
+Your feedback and suggestions help shape this podcast into a must-listen for all communication enthusiasts.

 Let’s decode the way we (try to) connect, one conversation at a time!